-Straight Front - the Principal Elevation is continuous with no articulation, returns or Encroachments.
+Straight Front - the Principal Elevation is continuous with no articulation, returns or Encroachments (note that a Straight Front' may include 'Permitted Encroachments' as determined in the ILP for individual lots).

 Projecting Front - the Principal Elevation contains a Projecting Front that encroaches into the Principal Setback.
 The term "Projecting Front" is a defined term requiring that it meets the proportional requirements of the Golden Ratio.
 Refer to the Definitions for the calculation of this proportional requirement.